Bulgaria in the Eurovision Song Contest 2007: At Eurovision

 The semi-final and the final were broadcast in Bulgaria on Channel 1 with commentary by Elena Rosberg and Georgi Kushvaliev.
-The Bulgarian spokesperson, who announced the Bulgarian votes during the final, was Mira Dobreva.
+BNT appointed Mira Dobreva as its spokesperson to announce the Bulgarian votes during the final.

 Semi-final

 Elitsa Todorova and Stoyan Yankoulov took part in technical rehearsals on 3 and 5 May, followed by dress rehearsals on 9 and 10 May.
 The Bulgarian performance featured Elitsa Todorova and Stoyan Yankoulov performing a drum routine.
 The stage colours transitioned from blue to red during the instrumental part of the song and the LED screens displayed clouds and lightning as well as water imagery.
 The performance also featured the use of a wind machine.

 At the end of the show, Bulgaria was announced as having finished in the top 10 and subsequently qualifying for the grand final.
-This marked the first qualification to the final for Bulgaria since they debuted in the contest in 2007.
+This marked the first qualification to the final for Bulgaria since they debuted in the contest in 2005.
 It was later revealed that Bulgaria placed sixth in the semi-final, receiving a total of 146 points.